rynocav226/wedding-website/frontend/README.md

 > update booking website URL - DONE

 RSVP
-> add address to form? - show on summary page before submit - add to backend - NO
 > do responsive test with longest name
 > test tooltip on Mobile - may have to switch to popover - works - DONE
 > on invitation error, don't show red 'x' in input - NOT POSSIBLE - DONE